oHaruki/UmaCore-web/README.md

 - **Bomb tracker** — live view of active bomb warnings and countdowns
 - **Club settings** — edit quota, period, scrape schedule, and Discord channels without touching the bot
 - **Quota change timeline** — visual month timeline of quota requirement changes; add or remove entries with automatic recalculation
-- **Discord login** — authentication via Discord OAuth so only your server's admins can access the dashboard
+- **Discord login** — authentication via Discord OAuth; users only see and manage clubs for servers where they hold the Administrator permission

 ## Setup